 To the south of Zommug is the famed Dza Rongbuk Monastery reached by either a spectacular high route or an easier low path.
 Once a flourishing retreat center, it is built by Dzatrul Ngawang Tenzin Norbu in early 1901-02.
 The majestic Everest stands towering high above in full glare.

 Everest Base Camp (16,900 ft) and the Rongbuk Glacier are approximately 2-3 hrs above the monastery.
-The route passes retreat caves, the ruins of the nunnery of Sherab Chholing and the fast flowing Dzaka Chu.
+The route passes retreat caves, the ruins of the nunnery of Sherab Chholing, and the fast-flowing Dzaka Chu.
 Just before the terminus of the Rongbuk Glacier is Everest Base Camp.
 Across a creek, is the ocean of ice that composes the Rongbuk Glacier, with views of the Himalayan range that are among the most spectacular ever.
-O/N Camp.

-From the Dingri plain we drive across the high Tibetan plateau to the trade post town of Nylam and onto Zhangmu, the border town.
-En route visit Milarepa Cave where Tibet’s greatest yogi of the 11th century Milarepa meditated.
-O/N Hotel.
+From the Dingri plain, we drive across the high Tibetan plateau to the trade post town of Kyirong, the border town.

-Across Friendship Bridge where our representative will meet you and drive you to Kathmandu
+Across Bridge where our representative from Kathmandu will meet you and drive you to Kathmandu